PhilippMolitor/klipper-adaptive-start-end/README.md

     path: ~/klipper-adaptive-start-end
     managed_services: klipper
    ```
-3. Finally, add KASE to your `printer.cfg`:
+3. Add KASE to your `printer.cfg`:

    ```ini
    [include KASE.cfg]
    ```

+4. Open up your copy of `KASE.cfg` and change any parameters that are relevant to your printer setup.

 # Setting up the slicer printer profile